(Diane Stirling - Working Collie Breeder in Minnesota)

 Q. What is included in the price of my Collie?

-A. Price includes: the puppy/adult Collie (or puppy/adult Collie/Shepherd mix), AKC Registration paperwork (where applicable), Vet Check, CERF Exam (when needed), *1 Year Health Guarantee, Interstate Health Certificate (when needed), Acclimation Certificate (when needed), Shots, Worming and sometimes a Rabies Vaccination (dependent upon the age of the puppy).*We offer a *Lifetime Free Replacement Puppy Health Guarantee if your puppy/adult Collie/Collie-Mix is kept on Life's Abundance Premium Health Food for Pets that are ordered through: or one of our other websites, or NuVet Supplements that are ordered through: Please check before ordering your Pet Food to make sure you are signing up under the right website, or Rep. Id# for Life's Abundance.*Lifetime Free Replacement Puppy - this does not include the vet check, cerf exam, shots, worming, transportation, carrier, puppy's care/food, or travel kit fees.
-This Health Guarantee is for the health of your Collie, or Collie-Shepherd Mix, and does not cover accidental death, neglect, abuse, or injuries that your dog may sustain while being a part of your family.
-We believe that Life's Abundance Pet Foods and NuVet Supplements are a great coombination to provide your dog with optimal health, so that your Collie, or Collie-Shepherd mix can live a long and happy life with your family!
+A. Price includes: the puppy/adult Collie (or puppy/adult Collie/Shepherd mix), AKC Registration paperwork (where applicable), Vet Check, CERF Exam (when needed), *1 Year Health Guarantee, Interstate Health Certificate (when needed), Acclimation Certificate (when needed), Shots, Worming and sometimes a Rabies Vaccination (dependent upon the age of the puppy).*We offer a *Lifetime Free Replacement Puppy Health Guarantee if your puppy/adult Collie/Collie-Mix is kept on Life's Abundance Premium Health Food for Pets that are ordered through: www.StirlingPetPantry.com or one of our other websites, or NuVet Supplements that are ordered through: www.nuvet.com/58606.
+Please check before ordering your Pet Food to make sure you are signing up under the right website, or Rep. Id# for Life's Abundance.*Lifetime Free Replacement Puppy - this does not include the vet check, cerf exam, shots, worming, transportation, carrier, puppy's care/food, or travel kit fees.
+This Health Guarantee is for the health of your Collie, or Collie-Shepherd Mix, and does not cover accidental death, neglect, abuse, diseases, or injuries that your dog may sustain while being a part of your family.
+We believe that Life's Abundance Pet Foods and NuVet Supplements are a great combination to provide your dog with optimal health, so that your Collie, or Collie-Shepherd mix can live a long and happy life with your family!
+It doesn't cover allergic reactions to certain drugs or medications, viruses, bacterial, cancers, or fungal infections that your dog might come in contact with.
 This Lifetime Free Replacement Puppy Health Guarantee does transfer to new owners (if you are unable to care for your dog), when no lapse in the use of these products occurs.

 Q. Are you able to transport your Collies anywhere in the U.S.A., Canada, or Int'l?